ericmcai/ericmcai/README.md

 ### About Me 👋

 Hi!
 My name is Eric.
-I am a 32-year-old former-pastor-turned-M.S. student in Analytics at Georgia Tech.
-I am from Los Angeles, CA, but I currently reside in the Dallas-Forthworth Metroplex.
+I am a 32-year-old former-pastor-turned-M.S. student in Analytics at Georgia Tech🐝.
+I am from Los Angeles, but I currently reside in the Dallas-Forthworth Metroplex.
 I love spending time with my wife, cooking, brewing coffee, and reading!

 ### Languages and Tools 🧰